Veterans Administration (VA) and Apple Telehealth Initiative

 Veterans Administration is a leader in telehealth program development and execution

 Roughly a quarter of U.S. veterans live in rural areas.
-These locations typically have less access to care and many rural hospitals and primary care providers have reduced or shut down their services permanently due to economic issues.
-Adding to this challenge is some veterans have limited means of transportation and financial resources which makes accessing care from the VA difficult.
+Many civilians and veterans living in rural communities have significantly less access to care and many rural hospitals and primary care providers have reduced or shut down their services permanently due to economic issues.
+Adding to this challenge is some veterans have limited means of transportation and financial resources which makes accessing care from the network of VA facilities difficult.
 COVID-19 has further exacerbated these issues.

 The VA and Apple will be able to establish a core telehealth technology platform